Reviews You Can Rely On

 Adjustability

-This helmet is more adjustable than options which use nothing but light webbing to hold the helmet firmly in place on the head.
-One can adjust the Meteor by tightening or loosening a sliding plastic band across the back of the head.
-There are adjustable sliders on each end of the band that click into tiny notches as you push them together to tighten, or slide apart to loosen as you depress orange release buttons.
+This helmet is highly adjustable, thanks to a sliding plastic band across the back of the head.
+Adjustable sliders on each end of the band click into tiny notches as you push them together to tighten or slide apart to loosen as you depress the orange release buttons.
+This allows for a wide range of size options, and also makes the helmet useful for all kinds of weather and activities ranging from warm rock climbing to ice climbing and even backcountry skiing.

-petzl meteor climbing helmet review - showing the back of the meteor. you can see the white adjustment...
+petzl meteor - showing the back of the meteor. you can see the white adjustment...

 Showing the back of the Meteor.
 You can see the white adjustment band that tightens up by pushing the two white buckles together, or loosens by pushing the two orange buttons on the white buckles, then pulling apart, a very simple motion.
 In this photo you can also see the orange bungee cord and hook attachment for headlamp straps or ski goggles.

-petzl meteor climbing helmet review - magnets in the chin strap buckle help them to close automatically...
+petzl meteor - magnets in the chin strap buckle help them to close automatically...

 Magnets in the chin strap buckle help them to close automatically without the need to fiddle with both hands.
 Unfortunately, these magnets also collect magnetized dirt a bit too easily, gumming them up and rendering this feature a tad gimmicky.